javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 ## So, What is API Documentation?

-Until now we have so far learn about what an API is, how it works, its basic concepts, and the different API design approaches and specificationts.
+Until now we have so far learned about what an API is, how it works, its basic concepts, and the different API design approaches and specifications.
 To connect all the dots, we could define API documentation as follows:

 > API documentation is a piece of documentation focused on a developer audience.
 It describes what the API is, all the resources and means of interaction available for two systems to communicate successfully while providing working code examples to ensure user enablement.
 It also must include comprehensive reference content to support deeper system integration.